dth2701/RateRiseRealty/README.md

 Visualizing 10 years' worth of rent data for different cities in both linear and bar graphs.
 Predicting the rent price for 2025 based on the past 9 years of data.
 Providing additional information on each city, such as crime rates, nearby malls, schools, and distances between cities.
+- Fully responsive design (Good in Mobile, Table, and PC / Laptop / Computer size)

 By offering these features, "RateRiseRealty" not only simplifies the process of accessing and analyzing property rate data but also enriches the decision-making process with valuable insights into local amenities and safety.

 ### How we built it
 React for the front end and data visualization.
 The chatbot's functionality is powered by the react-simple-chatbot library, allowing rapid development and integration of conversational interfaces.
 Local city data is stored in JSON format, facilitating quick and efficient data retrieval.
+Chart.js library is being used for showing the graph bar and linear chat.

 ### Challenges we ran into
 It is my team's firs time implementing ChatGPT and data visualization.
 Additionally, our team's limited experience with Python for data visualization prompted us to prioritize developing a user-friendly interface that could deliver value without necessitating complex technical interactions from the users' end.